DenSinH/DenSinH/_posts/2021-01-31-cached-interpreter.markdown

 while true:
 	check current address
-	if we are not in a cacheable region (not in ROM/BIOS/iWRAM), do: check scheduler and run events
+	if we are not in a cacheable region (not in ROM/BIOS/iWRAM), do: while we are not in a cacheable region: check scheduler and run events
 			step, and check if we are in a cacheable region now. if we are in a cacheable region, but no cache exists: make a cache
 		while true: